Sc4redCr0w/furrcare/README.md

 ## 👨‍💻 Developer

-Created by **Sc4redCr0w** - A passionate developer focused on creating meaningful applications that connect people with their perfect pet companions.
+Created by **Sc4redCr0w** and **ARCHITVARMA15** - A passionate developer focused on creating meaningful applications that connect people with their perfect pet companions.

 ---

 *"Paws, Claws, and Endless Love" - FurrCare connects hearts with paws* 🐾❤️